 Crisp, vibrant green beans are a summer staple, likely to show up at cookouts, picnics and dinner parties throughout the season.
 Make the most of them with our tips, plus new ways to prepare them from the Williams-Sonoma Test Kitchen.

-Prep tips: Rinse green beans under cold running water, then snap off the pointy stem ends and remove any tough strings that run along the length of the bean.
+Rinse green beans under cold running water, then snap off the pointy stem ends and remove any tough strings that run along the length of the bean.
 To retain their color, cook them whole at a high temperature for a short period of time, then refresh in cold water immediately after cooking.
-Here’s your toolkit:

 - Rosle Locking Tongs, for handling and serving green beans

-- Pickling Spices, to pickle and preserve green beans
+- Mixed Peppercorns and other spices to pickle and preserve your beans

 - All-Clad d5 Stainless-Steel Saucepan, for blanching